The-Real-Thisas/Goldman-Sachs-Engineering-Virtual-Program/README.md

 As seen above, the same attack used before is unable to crack the password from the wordlist used before.

-The reason why its not recommended is because there is potencial that the encryption and decryption system itself gets reverse engineered and the static salt that is used for all the hashes get leaked which means all the extra protection from the salt is useless as the attacker can then use the salt along with a wordlist to crack the hashes like before.
+The reason why it's not recommended is that it is possible that the hashing system itself gets reverse engineered and the static salt that is used for all the hashes get leaked which means all the extra protection from the salt is useless as the attacker can then use the salt along with a wordlist to crack the hashes like before.

 An example is listed in the project files in the `hash_pass` file.